 NOTE: If you are looking for a simple online time tracking system, check out this list for creative agency time tracking software.

 To find out more about the various elements that make Gantt Charts work for so many teams, check out the resources we’ve left for you below:

 - What is a Gantt Chart? – Learn more about this technique that’s used in project management for planning activities, monitoring, and tracking project schedules.

-- How to Make a Gantt Chart – A Comprehensive Guide – You can make a Gantt Chart by either using a dedicated tool or just create one in Excel.
+- How to Make a Gantt Chart – A Comprehensive Guide – You can make a Gantt Chart by either using a dedicated tool or just creating one in Excel.
 Both methods have their advantages and disadvantages.

 - Task Dependencies – In project management there are 4 types of task dependencies which are explained in more detail in the following article.

-- Lead, Lag, and Constraints – These are easy-to-understand concepts in project management, but they often generate confusion especially among the novice project managers.
+- Lead, Lag, and Constraints – These are easy-to-understand concepts in project management, but they often generate confusion especially among novice project managers.

 - What Is a Critical Path in Project Management – What is the Critical Path in project management?
 Read on to discover its meaning and importance when it comes to managing projects on time.